Great Basin Murders: Dale Wayne Eaton

 In July 2002, 57-year-old Dale Wayne Eaton, a former resident of Moneta, Wyoming, became the prime suspect in the killings.
 Having grown up in poverty in Greeley, Colorado, he had a criminal record dating back to the early 1960s and showed signs of mental illness, due to which he had to spend time at a psychiatric facility in Colorado.
 Eaton's mother was a schizophrenic, while both of his brothers also suffered from mental illnesses, which caused one of them to commit suicide.
-His father also physically abuse him and other members of the family.
+His father also physically abused him and other members of the family.

 In 1997, Eaton assaulted a married couple and their five-month-old baby near Rock Springs, but the victims fiercely resisted during the attack and beat him up.
 At his subsequent trial, the prosecutors failed to prove his guilt with certainty, resulting in Eaton receiving a minor prison sentence.
 After receiving parole the following year, he was free for only a couple of months before being returned to prison for weapons offenses.
 He served his sentence at a federal prison in Colorado, where on September 3, 2001, he killed a fellow inmate named Carl Palmer.
 He was convicted of manslaughter in this case and given additional years to his initial sentence.
 During this time, a blood sample was taken from Eaton, and in July 2002, DNA testing determined that his genotypic profile matched the traces of seminal fluid found on the body of Lisa Kimmell.